JunChoii/COMMUserDocProject/BusinessProject/docs/index.md

 You see the similarity between `fetch` and `promise`?

 Now, in the next page, let's go through how to actually use `fetch()`.

+## Conclusion
+In summary, the Fetch API provides a strong and effective substitute for XMLHttpRequest for JavaScript network request handling.
+Fetch API offers a more practical and streamlined syntax for asynchronous communication by utilizing Promises.
+You may develop online apps that are more effective and responsive by having a rudimentary understanding of the Fetch API, Promises, and asynchronous programming.